mariadb-corporation/mariadb-connector-nodejs/README.md

 *function(column, next)*

-If can cast type yourself if needed using option `typeCast`. example for casting all TINYINT(1) to boolean :
+If can cast type yourself if needed using option `typeCast`.

+Example for casting all TINYINT(1) to boolean :
 ```javascript
 const tinyToBoolean = (column, next) => {
   if (column.type == "TINY" && column.length === 1) {